Treasures in your change – the 10c!

 Not-issued-for-circulation 10c coins…

-As detailed in previous blogs, not all denominations will be issued for circulation every year, as the Royal Australian Mint strikes coinage for Australia on the basis of demand.
+As detailed previously, not all denominations will be issued for circulation every year, as the Royal Australian Mint strikes coinage for Australia on the basis of demand.
 When a denomination is not struck for circulation, it will still be included in collector issues such as the RAM’s annual Mint and Proof Sets, and, for collectors desperate to maintain a complete collection, such a coin is naturally crucial.
 Issued in tiny numbers, these coins should not be sourced from change – in theory anyway.

 And 10c Error types…